 INTRODUCTION

 An incisional hernia may occur during a follow up of two years after a midline incision, with a rate ranging between 10-20% (1,2).
+It is essentially due to a surgical error during the closure of the abdominal wall.
 This incidence is higher in patients with risk factors such as obesity and steroid-dependent patients (3).
 Incisional hernia can affect the quality of life with the risk of life-threatening in case of strangulation.
 Mesh repair ensures a decrease of incisional hernia recurrence (4,5).
 The two most frequently used procedures are the onlay mesh repair and sublay mesh repair (6).
 These procedures have advantages such as reducing the recurrence rate significantly and disadvantages such as chronic pain (6,7).

 Some surgeons favoured the onlay mesh repair avoiding an advanced abdominal wall dissection while other surgeons insisted that the sublay mesh repair remain the best mesh placement even for incisional hernia.
 However, onlay repair is flawed by a slightly increased wound complication rate (8).
 Incisional hernia recurrence and postoperative wound complications depend on the abdominal wall mesh site that is still a debated question among surgeons (9–11).
 Onlay repair is known to be easier and faster and sublay repair is expected by many to reduce recurrence.